Julio92-C/hosMicro/README.md

 # hosMicro
 The spread of antimicrobial-resistant bacteria globally is a pressing issue that has captured my attention.

--It's concerning to see how certain bacteria are becoming resistant to the drugs we use to treat them, leading to the rise of superbugs that are difficult to control.
+- It's concerning to see how certain bacteria are becoming resistant to the drugs we use to treat them, leading to the rise of superbugs that are difficult to control.
--In 2017, WHO priority pathogens: A list of antibiotic-resistant bacteria assessed to be of highest priority for new antibiotic development.
+- In 2017, WHO priority pathogens: A list of antibiotic-resistant bacteria assessed to be of highest priority for new antibiotic development.
--In 2019, nearly 1.3 million deaths including 140 thousand newborns were caused by AMR.
+- In 2019, nearly 1.3 million deaths including 140 thousand newborns were caused by AMR.
 This is expected to rise to 10 million deaths by 2050.
--Understanding the patterns and drivers of antimicrobial resistance, we can develop strategies to prevent its spread and improve patient outcomes.
+- Understanding the patterns and drivers of antimicrobial resistance, we can develop strategies to prevent its spread and improve patient outcomes.

 ![](www/hosMicro_shinnyApp.png)